Self-Excited Gravitational Instantons

 The process of finding this solution is indeed analogous to the BPST method: instead of solving the field equations \eqref{einfe} directly, we solve the self-duality condition \eqref{sdconn}, and our solution is then guaranteed to automatically solve the field equations as well.

-However, there are some significant differences including the fact that $\smallstar$ is not the usual Hodge dual but rather the ``tangent space Hodge dual" \cite{Kol:2023yxd}, which acts on the algebraic indices of differential forms.

-The key difference is that, while the BPST action is a topological term \eqref{ymdualac}, the full gravitational action--including the Gibbons-Hawking boundary terms and appropriate counterterms \cite{Gibbons:1976ue}--is not associated with any topological term in Riemannian geometry.
-There are two other topological terms, the Euler class $\chi$ and Pontryagin class $P_1$ (see Table~\ref{table1}), which can be used to classify instantons \cite{Eguchi:1978gw, Eguchi:1980jx}.
-However, these are quadratic in curvature and thus cannot be related to the action.
-As a consequence, we cannot discuss any topological aspects of the gravitational action, which, in our view, limits the analogy with the BPST construction.
+However, there are some significant differences including the fact that $\smallstar$ is not the usual Hodge dual but rather the ``internal" or ``tangent" space dual \cite{Baez:1995sj,Kol:2023yxd}.
+The key difference is that, while the BPST action is a topological term \eqref{ymdualac}, the full gravitational action--including the Gibbons-Hawking boundary terms and appropriate counterterms \cite{Gibbons:1976ue}--is not associated with any topological term in the Riemannian geometry.
+While there are two other topological terms, the Euler class $\chi$ and Pontryagin class $P_1$ (see Table~\ref{table1}), which can be used to classify instantons \cite{Eguchi:1978gw, Eguchi:1980jx}, these are quadratic in curvature and thus cannot be related to the action.
+As a consequence, we cannot discuss any topological aspects of the gravitational action, which, in our view, significantly limits the extent and usefulness of the analogy with the BPST construction.